sindresorhus/get-windows/readme.md

 ### activeWin.isAccessGranted()

-Check if the app has enough access to get the active window.
+Check if the package has enough access to get the active window.

 Returns `true` if there is enough access, `false` otherwise.